sonata-nfv/tng-industrial-pilot/fsms/mdc-fsm/README.md

 * dependecies: amqp-storm

 ## Build example
-`docker build -t mdc -f mdc-fsm/Dockerfile .`
+`docker build -t sonfsmindustry-pilotmdc-vnf1 -f mdc-fsm/Dockerfile .`

+## CI integration

+This FSM is automatically build by Jenkins and pushed to the official SONATA-NFV Dockerhub account: `sonatanfv/sonfsmindustry-pilotmdc-vnf1`